 - 2Department of Animal Science, Agência Paulista de Tecnologia dos Agronegócios, Colina, Brazil

 - 3GRASP Ind. & Com.
-LTDA, Brazil
+LTDA, Curitiba, Brazil

-- 4Embrapa Southeast Livestock, Brazil
+- 6Embrapa Southeast Livestock, São Carlos, Brazil

 The authors apologize for this error and state that this does not change the scientific conclusions of the article in any way.
 The original article has been updated.

-Keywords: Archaea diversity, beef cattle, Enteric methane emission, nitrate, Rumen bacteria diversity, volatile fatty acids
+Keywords: archaea diversity, beef cattle, enteric methane emission, nitrate, rumen bacteria diversity, volatile fatty acids

-Received: 08 Jul 2019;
+Received: 08 July 2019; Accepted: 12 July 2019;

-Copyright: © 2019 Granja-Salcedo, Fernandes, de Araujo, Kishi, Berchielli, de Resende, Berndt and Siqueira.
+Copyright © 2019 Granja-Salcedo, Fernandes, Araujo, Kishi, Berchielli, Resende, Berndt and Siqueira.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.